Gustav III: Saint-Barthélemy and Gustavia

 It was under King Gustav III that Sweden gained the small Caribbean island of Saint-Barthélemy from France in 1785 (in exchange for French trading rights in Gothenburg).

 The island's capital still bears the name Gustavia in honour of Gustav III.
-Though it was sold back to France in 1878, many streets and locations there still carry Swedish names.
+Though it was sold back to France in 1878, many streets and locations there still carry Swedish names, including the airport which was named after him.
 Also, the Swedish national arms, the three crowns, appear in the island's coat of arms along with insignia of the island's two other previous owners: three fleurs-de-lis representing France and a Maltese cross representing the Knights of Saint John.

 Plan to colonise Australia 1786–1787

-When the British were preparing to establish a colony in Botany Bay, the Government of Gustav III agreed to sponsor William Bolts' proposal for an equivalent venture in Nuyts Land (the south-western coast of Australia).
+While the British were preparing to establish a colony in Botany Bay, the Government of Gustav III agreed to sponsor William Bolts' proposal for an equivalent venture in Nuyts Land (part of the south-western coast of Australia).
 The war with Russia caused this venture to be abandoned.